jananievj/jananievj/README.md

 ## 🔵 About Me

-- 🎓 Fresher | Aspiring Data Scientist
+- 🎓 M.Sc Mathematics Graduate | Aspiring Data Scientist
+- 📜 Completed Data Science Program at GUVI Geek Network Pvt Ltd with IIT Madras Certification
-- 📊 Passionate about Data Analytics, Machine Learning & AI
+- 🔍 Passionate about Data Analytics, Machine Learning, and Interactive Dashboards
-- 🧠 Strong foundation in Python, SQL, ML & Deep Learning
+- 🧠 Skilled in deep learning using TensorFlow and Keras, with hands-on project to CNNs and RNNs/LSTMs
-- 🚀 Love building data-driven solutions
+- 💡 Constantly exploring ways to bring data-driven solutions to life

 ---